As tech has advanced, the number of tools in a recruiter’s toolbox has ballooned.

 For instance, TapRecruit has evaluated millions of job descriptions from thousands of companies to create their recommendations.

 These tools can evaluate readability, suggest stronger adjectives and offer recommendations for searchability.
 These tools will also gauge the effectiveness and engagement of your posts.
+It's a form of artificial intelligence that can streamline your job descriptions.

 4. Formalize your referral system